adonisjs/v5-docs/content/guides/http/request.md

 ## Form method spoofing

-Standard HTML forms cannot make use of all the HTTP verbs beyond `GET` and `POST`.
-It means you cannot create a form with the method `PUT`.
+Standard HTML forms cannot use all the HTTP verbs beyond `GET` and `POST`.
+So, for example, it means you cannot create a form with the method `PUT`.

 However, AdonisJS allows you to spoof the HTTP method using the `_method` query string.
 In the following example, the request will be routed to the route listening for the `PUT` request.